On this page

 Nomination is when an approved sponsor identifies a position to be filled by an overseas skilled worker.

-- business must be an approved sponsor, have lodged a sponsorship application or applied for sponsorship at the same time as the nomination application
+- the business must be an approved sponsor, have lodged a sponsorship application or applied for sponsorship at the same time as the nomination application

-- nominee must be an existing subclass 457 visa holder, an applicant for a subclass 457 visa holder or a proposed applicant for a subclass 457 visa
+- the nominee must be an existing subclass 457 visa holder, an applicant for a subclass 457 visa holder or a proposed applicant for a subclass 457 visa

-- position must have equivalent terms and conditions of employment that would be provided to an Australian who performs the same duties in the same location—this is known as the market salary rate.
+- the position must have equivalent terms and conditions of employment that would be provided to an Australian who performs the same duties in the same location—this is known as the market salary rate.

 Employees (visa applicants)